On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Monitoring data of pregnant and postpartum women, maternal mortality record card, ERI IS

-The value of the indicator tends towards zero for reasons that can be managed
+The value of the indicator tends towards zero for reasons that that are manageable

 4

-Number of infant deaths, of which: respiratory diseases, intestinal infections, congenital malformations, perinatal diseases
+Number of infant deaths, of which from: respiratory diseases, intestinal infections, congenital malformations, perinatal diseases

 Absolute number